APogue/APogue.github.io/_includes/sections/months-prior-main.md

      alt="Unknown perpetrators place antisemitic imagery outside of a UC Regents meeting at UCLA" style="width: 90%; height: auto;">
   </a>
   <figcaption>
-    Figure 21: Unknown perpetrators place antisemitic imagery outside of a UC Regents meeting at UCLA
+    Figure 21: Unknown perpetrators place antisemitic imagery outside of a UC Regents meeting at UCLA on March 20th
   </figcaption>
 </figure>